-Vicky mainly works at the Connah’s Quay practice, where she spends much of her time either consulting with patients or operating when necessary.
+Vicky mainly works at the Connah’s Quay practice, where she spends much of her time either consulting with patients or operating when back in Mold.

 Vicky’s other full time job is looking after her Labrador Ruby, or to give her her full title “Ruby – Daenerys Stormborn, Mother of Dragons – Wignall”.
 She’s the sister of one of our vet’s dogs, and she enjoys going on big walks with the rest of the pack.

-As a Veterinary Surgeon, Dylan spends most of his time either in the consulting room or the operating theatre.
-He works at both the Mold and Bretton practices.
+As a Veterinary Surgeon, Jack spends most of his time either in the consulting room or the operating theatre.
+He works at both the Mold and Flint practices.

-Dylan particularly enjoys orthopaedic and soft tissue surgery, but also enjoys carrying out ultrasound scans.
+Jack particularly enjoys medical cases surgery, and also enjoys carrying out ultrasound scans.

 Judy mainly works at the Mold branch in the main hospital, but visits the other practices on a regular basis to liaise with the staff and occasionally help out on reception.
 Her daily tasks normally include answering queries from clients, overseeing the running of the hospital and troubleshooting any problems that arise.

 At home Judy has three dogs – two Italian Spinoni called Elvis and Wally, and a crossbreed called Tremor who accompanies her to work every day.